Qingyueee/DECLUST/README.md

    pip install declust
 ```

-- Additional dependencies can be installed using the `install_dependencies.sh` script:
+- Following dependencies are required to installed in advanace: scanpy, rpy2, and R version >= 4.3 with dplyr R-packages.
+These dependencies can be installed using the [`install_dependencies.sh` script](https://github.com/Qingyueee/DECLUST/blob/main/install_dependencies.sh):

 ```bash
    sh install_dependencies.sh